Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 # SSDT'S

-- **SSDT-USBX & SSDT-UIAC:** The SSDT's represent usb power and mapping of your ports.
-They are created while using CorpNewt's UsbMapping tool which will be linked down below.
-In combination with this these SSDT"S you will also use a kext that is created as well.
+- **SSDT-USBX:** The SSDT's represent usb power.
+It is created while using CorpNewt's UsbMapping tool which will be linked down below.
+In combination with this this SSDT you will also use a kext that is created as well.

 - **SSDT-PNLF:**.
 This is to be used in combination with WhateverGreen to enable brightness control in macOS.